Southern California Change Agent Team 3

 Until the spring of 2018, Elizabeth Nagy-Shadman was part of Southern California Team 1, which ran the following events:

-Southern California Team 3 formed in the winter of 2018, and will run workshops and other events in the future.
+Southern California Team 3 formed in the winter of 2018.
+We are organizing and running the following events:

 Elizabeth has been a full-time faculty member at Pasadena City College since 2010.
 After her graduate work at Caltech (1997) and several postdoctoral positions, she found herself teaching high school earth science in upstate New York, where her primary research interests turned from tectonics to science education.
 She was a Board Member of GSA's Geoscience Education Division from 2007-2010 and a member of the GSA Education Committee from 2007-2011.
 From 2012 to 2016 she was a faculty mentor and workshop leader for the STAR (Stem Teacher And Researcher) program at NASA's Jet Propulsion Laboratory.
 She is currently an Associate Editor for the Journal of Geoscience Research.
 Elizabeth has also been responsible for engaging the 2YC community in the InTeGrate project (2012-2016), a $10 million NSF-funded STEP-Center grant.

 Elizabeth teaches Physical Geology, Physical Oceanography, Earth Science, and field courses ranging from day trips to 2-week field excursions.

 Michael Vendrasco was a Marie Curie Postdoctoral Fellow at the Department of Stratigraphy and Paleontology, University of Granada and has done extensive fieldwork on Cambrian carbonates of the Great Basin.
 He was an Environmental Specialist in the Ocean Monitoring Program at the Orange County Sanitation District and has also taught at California State University at Fullerton.